MacieyTM/Small-Programs/README.md

-# To repozytorium jest bazą wszystkich mniejszych programów.
+# To repozytorium zawiera mniejsze programy.